-Potassium ISE Replacement Membrane Modules
+Ammonium ISE Replacement Membrane Modules

-The Potassium ISE has a PVC membrane module with a limited life expectancy.
+The Ammonium ISE has a PVC membrane module with a limited life expectancy.
 The module is warranted to be free from defects for a period of twelve (12) months from the date of purchase.
-It is possible, however, that you may get somewhat longer use than the warranty period.
-If you notice a reduced response (e.g., distinctly different voltages or voltage ranges during calibration), it is probably time to replace the membrane module.
-Important: Do not order membrane modules far in advance of the time you will be using them; the process of degradation takes place even when they are stored on the shelf.
+It is possible, however, that a membrane module will work well after the warranty period.
+If you notice a reduced response (e.g., distinctly different voltages or voltage ranges during calibration), then it is probably time to replace the membrane module.
+Important: Do not order membrane modules far in advance; the process of degradation takes place even when the modules are stored on the shelf.